 Ramen eggs (ajitsuke tamago or ajitama)

 Bring a pot of water to a boil.
 Once boiling, gently lower the eggs.
-Turn down the heat to medium-high and boil for exactly 7 minutes for a soft-boiled yolk consistency.
+Turn down the heat to medium-high and boil for 7 minutes for a soft-boiled yolk consistency.

-Peel your boiled eggs and transfer to a container of your choice.
+Peel your cooled, boiled eggs and transfer to a container of your choice.
 Pour in the cooled soy marinade, then place a paper towel or plastic wrap on top to fully submerge the eggs.

 Let the eggs marinate for at least 8 hours to overnight.